AnggaR96s/Reforestation/README.md

-## Why are graveyards so noisy?
-Because of all the coffin.
+## If two vegans are having an argument, is it still considered beef?